 Rather than buying a separate travel insurance policy, some cards offer 'complimentary' travel insurance.
 The word 'complimentary' is used loosely, as these cards tend to come with higher annual fees or require certain spending limits to be met before being activated.

-Credit card travel insurance can have its limitations, such as around who it covers (i.e. not all providers will extend coverage to spouses and dependents), how long the coverage lasts and what activities it covers you for.
+Credit card travel insurance can have its limitations, such as around who it covers - not all providers will extend coverage to spouses and dependents, how long the coverage lasts and what activities it covers you for.
 It can also have lower cover limits and more exclusions.

-Some premium credit cards offer cardholders free or subsidised access to airport lounges, which for some people is the ultimate bigshot status symbol.
+Some premium credit cards offer cardholders free or subsidised access to airport lounges, which for some is an added touch of luxury.